 - Did you know how Nutella was created?
 During WWII there was a shortage of cocoa butter so Italian Pietro Ferrero tried to save some money using hazelnuts (at that time they were easily accessible).
 That’s how Giandujot was born – this was some cheaper chocolate alternative that could be cut with a knife and served on bread.
 A few years later Supercrema appeared, the forerunner of today’s Nutella.
 Nutella admirers who want to know more historical facts about this sweet spread can read it on their official Nutella web page.

 - The hazelnut tree is an official State Nut of the US state of Oregon where, due to the excellent climatic conditions, numerous American families are involved in the production of hazelnuts;

-If you don’t prefer hazelnuts, with this recipe you can make your own almond, cashew or pistachio plant-based milk as well!
+If you don’t prefer hazelnuts, with this recipe you can make your own almond, cashew, or pistachio plant-based milk as well!
 Just remember that, when you make cashew milk, you won’t be left with any pulp.

 Have you ever tried to make your homemade plant-based milk?
 Do you have a habit of drinking such milk or you’re still holding to traditional cow or goat milk?
-Tell me your opinions in comments, on my Facebook page or Instagram profile.
+Tell me your opinions in the comments, on my Facebook page, or Instagram profile.
 Also, don’t forget to check my other recipes for more inspiration.